jlphillipsphd/mdsctk/README.md

    the following steps to make a quantitative prediction as to how well the different assignment groups overlap in conformation space.

-   This histogram.dat file contains a CxR probability matrix.
+   This pdf.dat file contains a CxR probability matrix.

-7. clustering_nmi.r
+7. clustering_nmi.r -p [pdf file]

-   Input: (histogram.dat)
+   Input: (pdf.dat by default)
    Output: Normalized Mutual Information - NMI

    This script takes the probablities above and computes the